 Clothes & Shoes -You may like to bring a warm sweater for cool evenings.
 Light rain wear for the occasional storm and good flat/grip walking shoes are recommended.

 Camera - bring plenty of memory cards/film and any spare camera batteries as these are not always available.
-Please check with your guide before photographing people.

 Bath plugs - The hotel has plugs for basins, but it is useful to carry a 'universal' one with you.